-Join Eric Wing for an in-depth discussion in this video Rendering a scene, part of Rendering with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Rendering a scene, part of AutoCAD: Rendering.

 - To be honest, pushing the actual Render button has almost been replaced with the way AutoCAD shows items as realistic.
 It really looks like it's rendered already.
 But there are still, of course, some advantages to rendering.
 To get started I'm gonna jump into my arch drawing.
 On my Visualize tab, I'm gonna click the Render dropdown.
 I'm gonna skip all this stuff.
 I'm gonna go right to my Advanced Render Settings.
 So click on this little arrow right here.

 Now I'm just gonna move this dialog over where I can see it a little bit.
 Instead of Medium, I'm gonna go High.
 My Output Size, I'm gonna bump it up to 1024 by 768.
 My Exposure Type, Automatic is fine.
 I'll keep the Physical Scale to where it is now.
 So everything is on for Materials, and for the Sampling, we can keep all of this.
 For the Shadows, for my Mode, we'll go Simple.